 Menus should aid customer searches, not inhibit them.
 If your menus are not organized in a logical way, your customers will have trouble navigating your site.
 Your main menus should cover the largest aspects of your business such as products, contact us, about us, etc.

 If you have pieces of information that could fit into one or more categories, run A/B testing to see where customers access this information the most.

-Additionally, fixed navigation bars allow the consumer to scroll farther down your site without having to scroll back to the top to access menu tabs.
+Additionally, fixed navigation bars allow the consumer to scroll further down your site without having to scroll back to the top to access menu tabs.
 Long scrolling pages are better for consumers than short pages that lead to additional pages.
 A consumer is more likely to read an entire article on one page than click through ten pages to complete the piece.